top of page

 1. Voting Down the Rose: Florence Brooks Whitehouse and Maine’s Fight for Woman Suffrage

 This talk is based on the above-named book I wrote about my great-grandmother, Florence Brooks Whitehouse, published in 2014.
 Florence was a novelist, painter, vocalist, and mother of three sons when she first joined the suffrage movement in 1914.
 We explore Florence’s life up to 1914 and her leadership in moving suffrage forward in Maine, joining forces with national leader Alice Paul in a desperate, last-ditch effort to ensure that the Maine legislature ratified the 19th Amendment through which women nationwide won voting rights.
-Slides of historic photos accompany this lively talk, which lasts about 40 minutes.
-The length of the talk and the focus can be somewhat flexible depending on the needs and interests of the audience.
+Slides of historic photos accompany this lively talk, which lasts 40-45 minutes.
 It is suitable for libraries, historical societies, women’s groups, and high school and college students.
-See website at www.florencebrookswhitehouse.com.
+See Florence's website at www.florencebrookswhitehouse.com.

 2. We Demand: America’s First Cross-Country Automobile Trip for a Cause

 In September 1915 four women embarked in an open car from San Francisco’s Panama Pacific International Exposition on the country’s first cross-country road trip for a cause.
 They were carrying a petition to Congress and President Wilson demanding an amendment to the United States Constitution enfranchising women.
-Over primitive, poorly signed roads and through blazing heat, rain, snow, and mud, they battled their way across the country, stopping in towns along the way to collect more signatures and to raise awareness that most women in the country were prohibited from voting.
-I retraced their route in 2015 and blogged about it at www.suffrageroadtrip.blogspot.com.
+Over rough, poorly signed roads and through blazing heat, rain, snow, and mud, they battled their way across the country, stopping in towns along the way to collect more signatures and to raise awareness that most women in the country were prohibited from voting.
 This lively talk is accompanied by historic slides.
-The length of the talk and the focus can be somewhat flexible depending on the needs and interests of the audience.
-It is suitable for libraries, historical societies, women’s groups, and high school and college students.

 3. Patriotism, War, and Woman Suffrage